-Backblaze (Windows/macOS) is the best alternative to iDrive if you only have one computer to back up.
+- Backblaze (Windows/macOS) is the best alternative if you only have one computer to back up.
 It offers unlimited backup for a single Mac or Windows computer for $5/month or $50/year.
-Those prices are about to go up to $6 and $60.
-Read our Backblaze review for more.
+Read our full Backblaze review for more.

-SpiderOak (Windows/macOS/Linux) is the best alternative to iDrive if security is your priority.
-Like iDrive, it offers 2TB of storage for multiple computers, but costs twice as much, $129/year.
+- SpiderOak (Windows/macOS/Linux) is the best alternative if security is your priority.
+Like IDrive, it offers 2TB of storage for multiple computers, but costs twice as much.
 However, SpiderOak offers true end-to-end encryption during both backup and restore, meaning no third party ever has access to your data.

-Carbonite (Windows/macOS) offers a range of plans that include unlimited backup (for one computer) and limited backup (for multiple computers.)
-Prices start at $71.99/year/computer, but the Mac version has significant limitations, including the lack of versioning and a private encryption key.
+- Carbonite (Windows/macOS) offers a range of plans that include unlimited backup (for one computer) and limited backup (for multiple computers).
+Read our detailed comparison of IDrive vs Carbonite for more.

-iDrive is an effective way for Mac and Windows users to back up multiple computers and mobile devices.
+IDrive is an effective way for Mac and Windows users to back up multiple computers and mobile devices.
 Upload speeds are reasonably quick, and the last 30 versions of each file are kept.
-Security is good, but not as good as SpiderOak, and the unlimited 2TB and 5TB plans should be enough for most users—though you should check that carefully to avoid overage costs.
+Security is good, but not as good as SpiderOak, and the unlimited plans should be enough for most users—though you should check that carefully to avoid overage costs.

-iDrive’s 2TB plan rivals Backblaze Personal Backup, the most affordable cloud backup solution, but allows you to back up multiple computers instead of just one.
+IDrive’s Personal plan rivals Backblaze Personal Backup, the most affordable cloud backup solution, but allows you to back up multiple computers instead of just one.
 But it’s not all good news.
-I’ve deducted a full mark for iDrive’s unreasonably high overage charges that could potentially cost hundreds of dollars a month.
+I’ve deducted a full mark for IDrive’s unreasonably high overage charges that could potentially cost hundreds of dollars a month.
 They need to improve this.